lwjohnst86/tagDiabetes/doc/manuscript.md

 shown).
 There were no significant interactions by sex or ethnicity for any of the TGFA (data not shown).
-Results of the sensitivity analyses identifying WC as the covariate that attenuated the beta-cell function associations from the unadjusted model are shown in Supplemental Figure  4.
+Results of the sensitivity analyses identifying WC as the covariate that attenuated the beta-cell function associations from the unadjusted model are shown in Supplemental Figure S  4.
-A tabular presentation of the GEE results is shown in Supplemental Table  3 for unadjusted models and Supplemental Table  4 for adjusted models.
+A tabular presentation of the GEE results is shown in Supplemental Table S  3 for unadjusted models and Supplemental Table S  4 for adjusted models.

 ## Clustering of TGFA by metabolic measures